 And while that seems like a very small allowance, if you cut out processed foods and limit eating out at restaurants or fast food joints, you’ll be well on your way to slashing salt intake.

-Sugar, both in the form of sweet treats like desserts and high-carb foods like rice, leads to weight gain which raises blood pressure, blood sugar levels, and blood cholesterol levels.
-Maintain a healthy weight and cut back on refined carbs like white bread and pasta, opting for whole grains instead.
+Sugar, both in the form of sweet treats like desserts and high-carb foods like rice, leads to weight gain, which in turn raises blood pressure, blood sugar levels, and blood cholesterol levels.
+Maintain a healthy weight and cut back on refined carbs (white bread and pasta!) opting for whole grains instead.
 Likewise, satisfy your sweet tooth with a cube of antioxidant-rich dark chocolate and vitamin drenched fruits.
 Stay away from processed and packaged foods and beverages with added sugar.

 Eating saturated fats to excess can greatly increase your cholesterol and risk of heart disease.
 Saturated fat hangs out in: